grdnmsz/unkle_api/README.md

 # API Test - Unkle

-This API is a development state, it can be improved and hopefully we will be exchanging about it!
+This API is a development state, it can be improved and hopefully I would happy to talk about it!
 You will find in this README instructions for setting up the API.

 ### Requirements